edgelesssys/constellation/rfc/XXX-trusted-kubernetes-images.md

-# RFC XXX: Trusted Kubernetes Images
+# RFC XXX: Trusted Kubernetes Container Images

 Kubernetes control plane images should be verified by the Constellation installation.